-Definition of each term can be written as a big book but here I am trying to mention more terms restricting to the basics.
-These definitions of the terms used in the motorcycle specifications are intended to help you to learn more about your bikes.
-The more you understand about your bike there is likelihood that you can help it perform its best!
+Definition of some of these terms can be as exhaustive as a thick book but as the heading infers, here I am trying to only give you the very basic understanding.
+These definitions of the terms used in the motorcycle specifications are intended to help you to learn more about bikes in general.
+The more you understand about your bike there is a likelihood that you will treat it better.

-No. of Strokes: My site is discussing only about the four-stroke motorcycle engines, although, there are two-stroke engines too.
-So I urge you to never get confused a four-stroke with four-cylinder or two-stroke with two-cylinder because these are totally different from each other.
+No. of Strokes: Do note that we are discussing only four-stroke motorcycle engines and not two-stroke motors.
+I also urge you not to get confused between four-strokes and four-cylinders or two-strokes with two-cylinders because they are completely different from each other.

 The definition of the four strokes in a four-stroke engine is as follows: